Chad Kroeger: Personal life

 In 2008, Kroeger was convicted of drunk driving in a British Columbia court after he was stopped for speeding in Surrey.

+In 2009, Kroeger was sued in British Columbia Supreme Court by Noah Christian Morse, who alleged that Kroeger punched him in the mouth outside a nightclub in a fight that occurred almost two years prior.
+Morse claimed he suffered a concussion, permanent scars, and headaches as a result of the assault.
+Vancouver police investigated the incident but Kroeger was not charged.

 Kroeger started dating Canadian singer Avril Lavigne on July 1, 2012.
 The relationship started after they began working together in March 2012 to write and record music for Lavigne's fifth album.
 Kroeger and Lavigne became engaged in August 2012.
 They married in the south of France on July 1, 2013, which is Canada Day.
 Lavigne and Kroeger honeymooned in Portofino, Italy.
-In September 2014, the entertainment media began reporting that Lavigne and Kroeger were headed for separation after a year of marriage.
+In September 2014, the entertainment media began reporting that Lavigne and Kroeger were heading for separation after a year of marriage.
 On September 2, 2015, Lavigne announced their separation via her official Instagram account.

 In 2015, the second leg of the band's North American tour had to be cancelled so Kroeger could have surgery for a cyst on his larynx.
 The entire leg of the European tour was cancelled as well.